The Little-Known Tax Perk of Being Married

 Let’s remind ourselves of the circumstances that need to exist for the Marriage Allowance to apply:

-- Firstly, couples need to be married or in a civil partnership
+- Firstly, couples need to be married or in a civil partnership.

-- The spouse wishing to transfer must have an income of less than £12,500
+- The spouse wishing to transfer must have an income of less than £12,570.

-- The receiving spouse must be resident in the UK for tax purposes
+- The receiving spouse must be resident in the UK for tax purposes.

-- The amount that can be transferred in the 2019/20 tax year (and 2020/21) is limited to £1,250
+- The amount or Personal Allowance that can be transferred in the 2024/25 tax year is limited to £1,260.

-For those born before 6 April 1935, it is probably more beneficial to claim the (more generous) married couple’s allowance instead (you can still apply for the marriage allowance, but it’s not possible to receive the marriage allowance and the married couple’s allowance at the same time).
+For those born before 6 April 1935, it is probably more beneficial to claim the, more generous, Married Couple’s Allowance instead (you can still apply for the marriage allowance, but it’s not possible to receive the Marriage Allowance and the Married Couple’s Allowance at the same time).

-Let’s look at an example:
+Let’s look at an example

-Some older couples may not know about this extra tax perk, and the fact they will have to make an online claim may also deter some people.
+Some couples may not know about this extra tax perk, and the fact they will have to make an online claim may also deter some people.

 Grab the resources you need!